hachyderm/community/community.hachyderm.io/content/en/blog/posts/2022-12-03-leaving-the-basement/index.md

 date: 2022-12-03
 title: "Leaving the Basement"
 linkTitle: "Leaving the Basement"
 description: "Hachyderm has reached 30,000 users.
-In the process we have hit substantial scale problems, and had to migrate our services out of the basement.
+A very small number in regard to scale.
+However, in the process we have hit familiar "medium sized" scale problems, and had to migrate our services out of the basement.
 This is the outage report, post mortem, and high level overview of the process of migrating to Hetzner in Germany.
 From observation to production fixes.
 This is the story."
 author: Kris Nóva ([@krisnova](https://github.com/krisnova))
 resources:
 - src: "**.{png,jpg}"